 - Games night - Think Cluedo, Monopoly or Jenga.
 The possibilities are endless.
-Get a group of equally competitive people together for an evening of board games, charge an entry fee and raise money whilst you play.
+Get a group of equally competitive people together for an evening of board games, charge an entry fee and raise money while you play.

 - It's a knockout - Why should children have all the fun at sports day?
 Find a venue to host your own.
 Set a registration fee and source a prize from a local business.
 The more fun the challenges the more participants you'll get.
 Keep it quirky!

 - Jewellery making/selling - Are you creative and like making things or know someone who is?
-Put your skills to the test and hold a hand-made jewellery sale, or test out a different craft if jewellery isn't your thing!
+Put your skills to the test and hold a handmade jewellery sale, or test out a different craft if jewellery isn't your thing!

 - Karaoke night - This can be as big or as small as you can organise.
 You could hire a venue and karaoke machine or just have some friends round and play some classic karaoke songs while singing into a hairbrush!
 Charge an entry fee and source a prize for an evening of songs and laughter.

 - Luncheon - Why not organise a nice lunch for friends or family.
-Or you could get your collegues involved at work and ask them to each bring in something for an office picnic?
+Or you could get your colleagues involved at work and ask them to each bring in something for an office picnic?

 - Matched giving - Ask your employer to match the amount you gain from individual sponsorship and double every pound that you raise instantly.

 - Make May Purple - Dress up in purple at work, school or at home in May.
-If people are willing to take part get them to donate £1, and anyone who doesn’t pays a penalty, you decide the fine!
+If people are willing to take part get them to donate £1, and anyone who doesn’t pays a penalty.
+You decide the fine!

 - Non-uniform day - Do you work in a school, know someone who does?
 Or perhaps your children's school would be willing to support you?
-If each child paid £2 to ditch school uniform for a day, you could end u with a decent amount of money!
+If each child paid £2 to ditch school uniform for a day, you could end up with a decent amount of money!

 - Odd jobs - Could you help your neighbours and friends with some of those odd jobs around the home?
 Helping pick up the shopping, walking the dogs, doing some DIY or just cutting the lawn could bring in some extra cash.